google/lovefield/docs/spec/08_referential_integrity.md

 `INSERT`/`INSERT_OR_REPLACE`

   * Same as in the `RESTRICT` mode.
 Note that for `insertOrReplace()` queries, there is no cascading.
-If cascading is desrired an `update()` query should be used instead.
+If cascading is desired an `update()` query should be used instead.

 `DELETE`